STAR – Successful Transition and Re-Entry Program

 - To be effective, Vivitrol must be used with other alcohol or drug recovery programs, such as counseling.

-- The first Vivitrol injection will be given to clients upon release.
-A warm handoff will be facilitated between the STAR program and other licensed providers for continued care.
+- Initiation of Vivitrol can be given during the individuals incarceration.
+A warm handoff will be facilitated between the Morris County Reentry Program and other licensed providers for continued care.

 - All other medication-assisted therapy options will be determined by the medical staff on an individual basis.

-Leading the way for Re-Entry in the State of New Jersey, The STAR Program continues contact with clients in the community for their first-year post-release.
+Leading the way for Reentry in the State of New Jersey, The Morris County Reentry Program continues contact with individuals in the community.

-- The STAR Program meets clients where they are to address barriers to success thus preventing recidivism.
+- The Morris County Reentry Program meets individuals where they are to address barriers to success thus preventing recidivism.

-- The strength of the STAR Program’s post-release component relies on partnerships with other service providers in the community.
-Our partners include the Chamber of Commerce, Employment and Training Services, Health Clinics, and various Non-Profit Organizations, etc.
+- The strength of the Morris County Reentry Program’s post-release component relies on partnerships with other service providers in the community.
+Our partners include social services offices, New Jersey Reentry Corporation, and various Non-Profit Organizations, etc.